 A Stronger Ecosystem

-Here's another angle: According to Strategy Analytics, more than 70 percent of consumers agreed that mobile apps would be extremely important when purchasing their next handset.
+Here's another angle: According to Strategy Analytics, more than 70 percent of consumers agreed that apps would be extremely important when purchasing their next handset.
 With the Motorola acquisition, the firm said, Google can now rival Apple's ecosystem.

 Strategy Analytics' premise is that Apple built the iOS ecosystem on the strength of hardware and software releases that work together.
 Apple's development paradigm led to innovative apps and a platform that focuses more on experience than technical specifications.
 Although Google has innovated consistently with the Android platform, the firm noted, it has failed to effectively tie software upgrades to new hardware that developers could leverage to create new apps.